 Getting on the electoral roll is essential for anyone who wants to maintain a good credit score and have access to credit.
 This is because credit reference agencies use your name and address on the electoral roll as an indicator of creditworthiness, which in turn influences your credit score.

 It is an essential piece of the puzzle as it allows credit referencing agencies to confirm your identity.
 This is important to lenders and financial providers as they can prevent fraud and identity theft by checking your identity.

 To ensure that your credit rating stays positive, you should make sure that you register at the current address where you are living.

 You can visit the "register to vote" website to get on the electoral roll.
 This site makes it quick and easy to perform this crucial step in securing your credit future.
 You enter your details into the system, verify that they are correct, and submit them online.

 Check your credit file

-Unfortunately, from time to time rogue information can appear on your credit file, which can have a significant impact on your credit rating.
-There are numerous companies today offering free credit checks which allow you to monitor information on your credit file and correct any irregularities.
-Regularly checking your credit file can also alert you to incidents of identity theft or attempted fraud.
+Unfortunately, from time to time, rogue information can appear on your credit file, which can have a significant impact on your credit rating.
+Checking your credit file could also help you spot identity fraud

 Pay your bills on time